The best enterprise CRM software for large and small businesses

 Smaller vendors like Zoho, Zendesk, Hubspot and SugarCRM often show advantages over their larger competitors in cost and agility, and are thought to be among the best CRM systems for small businesses.
 The outlier here is ServiceNow, which does not consider itself a CRM vendor: its product, Customer Service Management, focuses on customer service and support functions like helpdesk, but because of the focus on customer communication many respondents treat it as a limited CRM service.

-For several years, the functions of CRM tools have overlapped with those of enterprise resource planning (ERP) services, and we expect the merger to continue.
+For several years, the functions of enterprise CRM tools have overlapped with those of enterprise resource planning (ERP) services, and we expect the merger of CRM and ERP applications to continue.
 Modern CRM software now encompasses much of the functionality traditionally found in ERP, and vendors like SAP are moving to consolidate both into a single product.
 However, this can make finding a solution to meet a specific need difficult, and although it is easier to switch CRM providers than it is in other technology areas like cloud or HR, some amount of vendor lock-in still exists in the market.

 CRM continues to grow, and is evolving to cover new areas like ERP.
 This should be no surprise in such a critical function, which touches nearly every part of an organisation.
 Customer relationship management is core to business activities, and CRM tools hold any and all information that deals with the customer, while ERP does the same for the product.
 It makes sense for the two to grow closer, and few IT leaders – a single-digit percentage – expect them to remain distinct solutions for much longer.

-While the convergence of CRM software and ERP software is important, there are other factors to be aware of in the market, such as the ongoing transition to SaaS.
+While the convergence of enterprise CRM and ERP applications is important, there are other factors to be aware of in the market, such as the ongoing transition to SaaS.
 Nearly four-fifths of IT leaders now prefer a full- or hybrid cloud deployment for CRM.

 Non-technical departments, often marketing or sales teams, frequently drive the process of procuring and specifying a CRM software system, and IT teams are finding that less involvement is needed as SaaS solutions grow in popularity.
 A head of IT in the health sector said, “IT gets involved whenever there is any element of hosting or support, which is less and less now because companies…don’t really want to have a core specialisation or core competency in IT… If they go for a host’s solution then the involvement of IT is very little.”